digitalearthafrica/FAO_crop_boundary/README.md

 ## Description

-This repository contains a scalable workflow for crop boundary delineation using CSIRO's [DECODE model](https://www.mdpi.com/2072-4292/13/11/2197) and [pre-trained weight](https://arxiv.org/abs/2201.04771).
+This repository contains a scalable workflow for crop boundary delineation using CSIRO's [DECODE model](https://www.mdpi.com/2072-4292/13/11/2197) and pre-trained weights based on this [research paper](https://www.mdpi.com/2072-4292/14/22/5738).
 The workflow is implemented as Python notebooks that are desgined to run in the DE Africa analysis sandbox.
 Ensure your sandbox environment has the dependency packages listed in the 'requirements.txt' installed before running.

 The notebooks are organized in three folders and numbered according to the order they should be run: